 - We have an effective programme in place for literacy.
 This ensures that all children make very good progress in developing literacy skills.
 All children enjoy a daily story time, and are therefore developing listening skills and learning about how books work.
 They are also developing their communication and language skills, learning new words, and how to predict the outcome of a story.
 They learn about rhyme by singing songs and rhymes every day.
 This is further reinforced through our "Book and Rhyme of the Month", which gives parents the resources and strategies to enjoy literacy at home in a relaxed setting.
 Children are encouraged to develop writing skills by being offered a wide range of resources and activities and being encouraged to experiment with writing and mark-making.
-Almost all children can write their own name by the end of their pre-school year, and many can write other words too. - We have an effective programme in place for numeracy.
-This ensures that all children make very good progress in developing maths and numeracy skills.
+Almost all children can write their own name by the end of their pre-school year, and many can write other words too.
+Almost all children can recognise their own name by the end of their pre-school year, as well as other words in the nursery environment.
+A few children have demonstrated some skills in reading beyond environmental print. - We have an effective programme in place for numeracy.
+This ensures that almost all children make very good progress in developing maths and numeracy skills.
 Almost all children can sort and match confidently, and can name colours and shapes by the end of their pre-school year.
 Almost all children can count confidently up to 10 and beyond. - We have an effective programme in place for health and wellbeing.
 All our children learn about healthy living and we offer healthy snacks and lunch every day.
 The children have been learning about where our food comes from, and we have grown our own fruit and vegetables in the nursery garden.
 All children have the opportunity to participate in energetic activity every day: this is nearly always outdoors.
 We have a key-worker system which ensures that all children have at least one adult who knows them well, and whom they know well.
 This ensures very good emotional support.
 All children are developing friendships and learning to care for others. - All other curricular areas are developed through free play and sensitive staff interactions.
 There are daily opportunities for all children to explore and investigate in science and technologies.
 All children have regular opportunities to explore and investigate the local area.
 There are daily opportunities for children to experience and develop their skills in art, music, dance and drama.
-Our nursery is multicultural, and we celebrate a range of faith festivals throughout the nursery year.
+Our nursery is multi-cultural, and we celebrate a range of faith festivals throughout the nursery year.